 Even in communities where housing prices aren’t skyrocketing, many families don’t have the savings or liquidity they need to overcome unpredictable life crises.
 Whether it’s car trouble, a drop in hours at work, or an emerging health issue, they’re one crisis away from homelessness.

 The cost of providing shelter to someone who falls homeless for the first time is around $2,400.
-Add in the costs of basic necessities, healthcare, and welfare checks, and this number can easily triple.
+Add in the costs of basic necessities, healthcare, and social services, and this number can easily triple.
 And experiencing homelessness even once often leads to many future costs.
 Those who experience homelessness are more likely to suffer adverse health problems, resulting in frequent hospital visits.
-They are also more likely to engage in crime, which leads to incarceration and deeper social wounds.
+They are also more likely to be involved with the criminal justice system, which can lead to incarceration and deeper social wounds.

 Nationally, there are many kinds of programs available to those who are at risk of homelessness.
 Many states offer temporary housing arrangements and financial assistance for those on the brink, and most states operate call centers that connect people with resources to help pay their rent and utility bills.